 The Equality and Diversity Unit has been at the forefront of building a Staff Disability Network.
 This Network is now up and running and is independent from the Equality and Diversity Unit but works closely with the Unit to promote disability equality and information.

 The Equality and Diversity Unit also works with other departments, such as Human Resources and Computing Services to ensure that the needs of staff are met.
-You can find detailed information for disabled staff available on our Useful Policies and Information page.
+You can find detailed information for disabled staff available on our Information for Staff page.

 There is a dedicated team of advisors within the Disability Advice Services, who are available to offer you advice and guidance relating to a range of disability issues including dyslexia, physical disability and mental health.